johanxbh/grade-api/readme.md

 field.
     - Note: If you don't see this Run Configuration listed:
-      - create a new Run Configuration of type `Application` (use the + in the top left corner of the window).
+      - create a new Run Configuration of type `Application` (use the + in the top left corner of the window)
       - where it says "Main class", type `app.gui.GUI`.

 10. In that field, type `API_TOKEN=YOUR_TOKEN`, with YOUR_TOKEN replaced with your